Timothy Sanzi

 Biography

-Tim Sanzi is a Research Librarian and Assistant Professor of Law at the University of San Francisco School of Law.
-He teaches legal research courses to first-year law students and supports the research endeavors of the USF Law community.
+Tim Sanzi is a Research Librarian and Assistant Professor at the University of San Francisco School of Law, where he teaches legal research to JD and LLM students, and supports the research endeavors of the USF Law community.

-Before joining USF, Tim gained practical legal experience through externships with several federal and state institutions, including the United States Air Force Judge Advocate General's Corps, the Rhode Island Attorney General (Civil Division), and the Rhode Island Superior Court.
-While in law school, he served as a Teaching Assistant.
+Before joining USF, Tim gained practical legal experience through externships with several federal and state institutions, including the United States Air Force Judge Advocate General's Corps, the Rhode Island Attorney General, and the Rhode Island Superior Court.
+Prior to law school, he was a public school substitute teacher in Rhode Island and worked as an intern on the Beyond 2022 Project at Trinity College, Dublin (now the Virtual Record Treasury of Ireland), an initiative that revived lost archival history through research and digital preservation.
+He also served as a Teaching Assistant at Roger Williams University School of Law.

 Expertise